doubleunion/arooo/README.md

 This section only pertains if you have Heroku & Deployment access.

-1. Add Heroku remotes to your `.git/config`
+1. Add Heroku remotes to your `.git/config` (type `git remote --help` for more instructions on how to configure git remote.)

+Note: Only maintainers have heroku access and can deploy.

   ```
   [remote "production"]